bhardin/resque-remote/README.md

 # Installation

-**NOTE: Resque-remote is compatible with Resque 1.x but unnececssary for >= 2.x.
+**NOTE: Resque-remote is compatible with Resque 1.x but unnecessary for >= 2.x.
 If you are using Resque 2.x, use the standard API method Resque.push instead.**

 Install the gem ad-hoc: